tannerhodges/chrome-pinterest-grocery-list/README.md

 ## Todo

 - [ ] Send recipe links in an email (to view on your phone)
+- [ ] Add multiple recipes per day
 - [ ] Drag and drop to swap days
 - [ ] Show/hide dashboard
 - [ ] Prettify

+## Bonus

+- [ ] Get recipe data from linked pages, then group them all together in a single page/email